OWASP/OdTM/docs/ODTMCCCTM.md

 hasTarget (flow2, app)
 ```

-and put it as OWL into Protege with the [base model](../OdTMBaseThreatModel.owl) and the CCCTM model,
+and put them as OWL into Protege with CCCTM, implemented as the ontology,
-enable a resoner, and get the similar results:
+add the [base model](../OdTMBaseThreatModel.owl), enable a reasoner, and obtain the similar results:

 ![ccctm_protege](ccctm_protege.png)